foxio/dotfiles/README.md

 ## Installation

-Download setup.sh file and run the following command in terminal
+Download dotfiles repo as a zip and unzip the file in your Downloads directory. run the following command in terminal

 ```
-sh setup.sh
+sh $HOME/Downloads/dotfiles-main/setup.sh
 ```

 ## Configuration